alisterg/dotfiles/README.md

 It's fresh computer time!

-It doesn't make sense to automate this with a script,
-because:
+Why not automate this with a script?
 1. I may want to skip certain steps
 2. The commands to install may change by the time I get a new computer
 3. I should only run this once every few years at most - not worth the time

 # First things
 - Sign in
 - Check for system updates
 - Install and run XCode from App Store